-- 1. Academic progress will be monitored at the end of each term to determine if the "Standards Requirements" have been met. - 2.
-Financial Aid Warning The first term the student fails to meet the "Standards Requirements" the student will be placed on Financial Aid Warning.
-This warning period should be utilized by the student to meet the "Satisfactory Academic Progress Standards Requirements."
-The student will only be given one Warning term at Iowa Central. - 3.
-Academically Ineligible Students failing to show satisfactory progress during their warning period will be Academically Ineligible.
-A student may not receive any aid listed above while they are Academically Ineligible.
+- 1. Academic progress will be monitored a minimum of twice each academic year to determine if the "Standards Requirements" have been met. - 2.
+Financial Aid Probation- The first term the student fails to meet the "Standards Requirements" the student will be placed on Financial Aid Probation.
+This probationary period should be utilized by the student to meet the "Satisfactory Academic Progress Standards Requirements." - Financial Aid Dismissal Students failing to show satisfactory progress during their probationary period will be placed on Financial Aid Dismissal.
+A student may not receive any aid listed above while on Dismissal.